-With its thunderous opening riff, followed by a crushing onslaught of drums and bass behind Corey Glover’s volcanic vocals, Living Colour‘s ‘Cult of Personality’ kicked in the airwaves during the summer of 1988 with a fresh, aggressive sound.
+With its thunderous opening riff, followed by a crushing onslaught of drums and bass behind a volcanic Corey Glover vocal, Living Colour‘s “Cult of Personality” kicked in the airwaves during the summer of 1988 with a fresh, aggressive sound.
 Even if the band was brand new to listeners, their success arrived after years of hard, patient work.

 The band’s instantly recognizable sound didn’t come together overnight.
 Spearheaded by guitarist Vernon Reid, Living Colour started gigging around New York City during the early and mid ’80s.
 In its earliest incarnations, the band functioned as a constantly shifting outgrowth of Reid’s restlessly eclectic artistic pursuits, with material that was just as likely to incorporate hard rock and punk elements as it was to draw on the experimental jazz sounds of his work with artists like Ronald Shannon Jackson and Bill Frisell.

-Meanwhile, the cult of ‘Vivid’ — and ‘Cult of Personality’ — continues to grow.
-This year, the band hit the road for a special series of dates to celebrate the record’s 25th anniversary, and there’s talk of another new album in the not-too-distant future.
-“It feels good that we are making some noise again, because we haven’t played a band in some time,” mused Glover during a recent interview.
+Meanwhile, as the cult of Vivid – and “Cult of Personality” – continued to grow, the band reunited again for a 25th anniversary celebration of the album.
+They then began work on a promised blues-inflected album.
+“It feels good that we are making some noise again, because we haven’t played a band in some time,” Glover said in a 2013 interview.
 “We were all representing Living Colour but not being Living Colour.
 This the first time in a long time that we are all here doing Living Colour stuff, and it feels good.
 We needed the hiatus from that.
 This now feels really good and fresh again.”